Trump to Announce MAJOR New Executive Order | John Hawkins' Right Wing News

 Here’s an interesting lesson…to describe what is going on here.

 Have you ever seen a cat climb into a tree and stay there until it dies?
-No, because when the cat gets hungry enough, it will come down on it’s own free will and find a meal.
+No, because when the cat gets hungry enough, it will come down of its own free will and find a meal.

 However, that all changes if that tree so happens to be a Democrat tree.
-In this case, the food is delivered up into the tree at each mealtime, free of charge, and forever… until the fat cat forgets all about what living on the ground is suppose to feel like, and how much progression comes from catching their own mice to eat is.
+In this case, the food is delivered up into the tree at each mealtime, free of charge, and forever… until the fat cat forgets all about what living on the ground is supposed to feel like and how much satisfaction comes from catching their own mice to eat.

 Take the gift of being self-reliant from a person…and you take their life.
 All they are doing at that point is simply existing.